ando-lab/miffi/README.md

 Details on arguments used above:

-- `-f` Path to the file containing input micrograph list.
+- `-f` Path to the file specifying input micrograph list (csg file in this case).
 - `-d` Path to the data directory, which will be prepended to the micrograph path found in the input file.
 This is needed when micrograph path in the file is not absolute path.
 For star and csg files, this is usually the path to the root directory of the processing project.
 - `--outname` Name to be prepended to the output result file.
 - `-g` GPU id to use for inference.